roblivesinottawa/analysis-covid-python/analysis-covid-python-workspace/readme.md

 	Matplotlib
 	Seaborn

-- The data used was based on data as of May 25th, 2020.
+- The data used was based on data as of 01-01-2021.
 It is a daily report data published by John Hopkins University.